-• Adult and Communities - Underspend of £4.066 million
+• Adult and Communities - Overspend of £0.039 million

-- The Directorate have achieved an underspend of £4.066 million due to the implementation of a number of one-off measures to support the overall financial position of the Council.
-However, many of these measures will not recur in 2023/24. - The Directorate's adult social care team have had numerous challenges during the year supporting the delivery of a backlog of case assessments which needed to be undertaken to identify suitable care packages for adult social care customers.
+- The Directorate's adult social care team has continued to have challenges during the year.
+They have supported the delivery of a backlog of case assessments which needed to be undertaken to identify suitable care packages for adult social care customers.
 The Directorate has also faced difficulties in recruiting to front-line posts.
-This has resulted in an underspend on staffing costs of around £1.000 million. - The Directorate underspent on the provision of Homecare services during the year by £1.350 million.
-This was in part due to supplier staffing shortages in delivering the provision of Homecare services, difficulties in identifying the preferred care package for adults in a timely manner and delays in providing adults with a care assessment due to staffing shortages.
-The Council was able to maximise the level of external funding received from the NHS, to fund some care packages, which also contributed to the year-end position.
+This has resulted in an underspend on staffing costs of around £0.995 million. - The Directorate overspent on the provision of homecare services during the year by £1.055 million.
+This was mainly due to delivering packages of care to the backlog of case assessments.
+The Council was able to maximise the level of external funding received from the NHS to fund some of the additional care packages, which contributed to the year-end position.